Trump’s Budget Funds Military and Border Wall, Eliminates Dozens of Programs

 The Trump administration has had a rough week, with a federal judge blocking the new travel ban, the GOP bickering over its health bill, and the House Intelligence Committee shooting down President Trump’s wiretapping claim.
 The White House needs to change the subject, and their bold new budget plan is sure to do that — though Republican lawmakers are already saying it will never pass.

-Many smaller programs would be eliminated entirely, including the Corporation for Public Broadcasting, the National Endowment for the Humanities, the National Endowment for the Arts, and the Legal Services Corporation.
+Many smaller programs would be eliminated entirely, including the Corporation for Public Broadcasting, National Endowment for the Humanities, National Endowment for the Arts, and Legal Services Corporation.

 The White House clearly wants to make a statement with the shockingly drastic budget — specifically, that the administration is powerful.

-“There is no question that this is a hard power budget, it is not a soft power budget,” said Office of Management and Budget Director Mulvaney told CNN.
-“This is a hard power budget and that was done intentionally.
-The President very clearly wants to send a message to our allies and our potential adversaries that this is strong power administration.”
+“There is no question that this is a hard-power budget — it is not a soft-power budget,” said Office of Management and Budget director Mick Mulvaney told CNN.
+“This is a hard-power budget and that was done intentionally.
+The president very clearly wants to send a message to our allies and our potential adversaries that this is a strong-power administration.”

 “The administration’s budget isn’t going to be the budget,” said Senator Marco Rubio.
 “We do the budget here.
 The administration makes recommendations, but Congress does budgets.”